Oil tanker overturns, spills onto Kirkwood Highway in New Castle County

 PIKE CREEK, Delaware (WPVI) -- Officials said an overturned oil truck has caused a major spill and traffic delays in Delaware Thursday morning.

-It happened around 6:15 a.m. on Kirkwood Highway at Woodmill Drive in Pike Creek.
+It happened around 6:15 a.m. on Kirkwood Highway at Farrand Drive in Pike Creek.

 Police said the driver hit a manhole cover that was askew, causing him to roll over.